Room Changes and Roommates

 Room Change Requests

-For fall semester admission only, residents with a housing contract may submit a room or hall change request at any time, for any reason in The Dawg House.
+Residents with a housing contract may submit a room or hall change request at any time, for any reason in The Dawg House.
 Room change requests are granted as space becomes available.
 The more flexible you are about where you want to go, the quicker your request will be granted.
 If you and both roommates wish to change halls/rooms but remain roommates, each roommate must submit a room change request in The Dawg House separately.

 The following conditions must exist before roommate preferences can be honored: (1) both students must request each other and (2) a vacant double occupancy room must exist.
 When two students request each other as roommates and register at separate times, the assignment of the roommate pair will be based upon the EARLIEST registration date of both students.
 Registrants should be aware that if a preferred roommate does not match the request or cancels a registration, the registrant will be assigned another roommate based upon individual registration date without notification.
 Every effort is made to accommodate roommate preferences when all of the above conditions are met.